pcaston/OpenPeerPower.github.io/source/_integrations/homekit.markdown

   safe_mode: true
 ```

-Restart your Home Assistant instance.
+Restart your Open Peer Power instance.
 If you don't see a `pincode`, follow the [guide](#deleting-the-homekitstate-file) here.
 Now you should be able to pair normally.

 <div class="note warning">

-To avoid any errors, after you have successfully paired your Home Assistant Bridge, remove the `safe_mode` option from your configuration and restart Home Assistant.
+To avoid any errors, after you have successfully paired your Open Peer Power Bridge, remove the `safe_mode` option from your configuration and restart Open Peer Power.

 </div>